ibrahimcseku/microserviceSection4/cards/README.md

 # 4: Execute docker command to run the docker container based on the provided image name and port -
 	docker run -d -p 9000:9000 ibrahimcseku/cards:s4

+# To push an docker image or a repository to a remote registry (for my case I am pushing to docker hub remote repository)
+	docker image push docker.io/ibrahimcseku/cards:s4

+# To pull an image or a repository from a registry
+	docker image pull docker.io/ibrahimcseku/cards:s4